technicaldebtgames/web-module-challenge-scope-and-closure/README.md

 When name is used in the inner function, since name isn't defined anywhere within the inner function, and is only present in the parent as a parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name and string will always be the same.
+The number result will be different... usually.

 c.
 What is the lexical scope of `newRoll`?

+The scope of the const newRoll is limited to within its parent function (the anonymous function being returned).

 ### Task 3 - Stretch Goals